jmtemple/python-intro/README.md

 - Penny = 1 cent

 <blockquote>Note: Consider how store clerks give change to their customers.
 To be considerate, they always try to give the exact change using the fewest coins possible.
 It turns out that this can always be done (in U.S. currency) by giving as many quarters as possible, followed by as many dimes as possible, and so on down to pennies.</blockquote>

-<blockquote>Q10: Include a link to your Replit workspace for this lab.</blockquote>

 # How to submit this lab (and show your work)

-38. Moving forward, lab notebooks will be submitted as `.py` files.
+38. Moving forward, lab notebooks will be submitted as `.ipynb` files.

-39. One option is to have a `.py` file that you use to run code and test programs while working through the lab.
+39. One option is to have a `.ipynb` file that you use to run code and test programs while working through the lab.
 When ready to submit the lab notebook, you add comments and remove extraneous materials.

-40. Another option is to have an "official" `.py` file that you are using as a lab notebook (separate from your working/testing file).
+40. Another option is to have an "official" `.ipynb` file that you are using as a lab notebook (separate from your working/testing file).
 Use comments in Python to note when you are starting a new question (as well as answering a question).
-  * Example: `Lab5_Notebook_Walden.py`
+  * Example: `Lab5_Notebook_Templeton.ipynb`

-41. What gets submitted as the lab notebook is the `Lab5_Notebook_Walden.py` file.
+41. What gets submitted as the lab notebook is the `Lab5_Notebook_Templeton.ipynb` file.
 - When in doubt, use comments
 - Be sure you are using comments to note what question you're responding to